python/cpython/Doc/library/optparse.rst

 Handling boolean (flag) options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Flag options---set a variable to true or false when a particular option is seen
----are quite common.  :mod:`optparse` supports them with two separate actions, ``store_true`` and ``store_false``.
+Flag options---set a variable to true or false when a particular option is seen---are quite common.  :mod:`optparse` supports them with two separate actions, ``store_true`` and ``store_false``.
 For example, you might have a ``verbose`` flag that is turned on with ``-v`` and off with ``-q``::